nprabala/Songify/Backend/readme.md

 > source activate \<env name\>

-To use Sanic: pip install sanic and then run python ModelServer.py.
+To use Sanic: pip install sanic and then run python mode_server.py.

-To help with live reloading for development, pip install hupper and run
+To help with live reloading for development, pip install livereload

-> hupper -m \<app name\>

 so it can track your changes and reload the server.